madussault/FlaskyPress/README.md

  - Can preview posts before saving.
  - Can save posts as drafts.
  - Posts can be classified by categories.
- - Converts URLs into embeds from pages containing rich medias (Youtube, Flickr, Twitter, etc..) for use in the creation of posts.
+ - Transforms URLs from rich media platforms (YouTube, Flickr, Twitter, etc.) into embeds for seamless integration with other content.
  - Search engine to find specific posts.
  - Can display any text or medias in the sidebar using content widgets.
  - Can re-order widgets in the sidebar.